 Strength Assessment of 62m barge hull for further modernization

-To check the strength of a non-self-propelled barge, a set of works was carried out to check the general and local strength and stability of the structure in accordance with the requirements of the rules of the Register of Shipping of Ukraine.
+The set of works was carried out to check the general and local strength and stability of the structure of a non-self-propelled barge in accordance with the requirements of the Register of Shipping of Ukraine.

-As the initial design, the body of a non-self-propelled barge-platform was used, which should be modernized into a bunker barge for the transport of bulk bulk cargo or sand pulp.
+As the initial design, the body of a non-self-propelled barge-platform was used, which should be modernized into a bunker barge for the transport of bulk cargo or sand pulp.
 According to the design data, the life of the upgraded hull is 12 years.

 For a detailed determination of the stress-strain state of the hull of a non-self-propelled barge, a finite element model (FEM) with a sufficient level of detail should be prepared.
 In accordance with the requirements of the classification society, calculations of static strength from the action of general and local loads should be performed, as well as buckling calculations.
 To obtain reliable data on safety margins, a calculated FEM of the barge hull was prepared in Siemens FEMAP with NX Nastran.

 Figure 1.
-Initial structural design of existing barge hull.
+Initial structural design of existing barge hull

 Figure 2.
-Preliminary design modernization.
+Preliminary design modernization

 For each of loading options, the following wave conditions are considered:

 Figure 3.
-Plate thickness [mm] distribution in FEM.
+Plate thickness [mm] distribution in FEM

 Figure 4.
-FEM of barge hull fore.
+FEM of barge hull fore

 Figure 5.
-FEM of barge hull fore.
+FEM of barge hull aft

 Figure 6.
-FEM of fore frame.
+FEM of longitudinal frame in the fore part

 Figure 7.
-FEM of fore frame.
+FEM of aft frame

 Figure 8.
-Hogging wawe condition.
+Hogging wave condition

 Figure 9.
-Sagging wawe condition.
+Sagging wave condition

 Figure 10.
-Hydrostatic load for different wawe heigh.
+Hydrostatic load for middle section

 Global stress level distribution in barge hull for hogging and sagging wave condisions can be seen in Figures 11 and 12.

-Local stress concentration, localized on longitudinal bulkhead - for hogging LC and on transversal bulkhead - for sagging LC, shown in Figures 13 and 14.
+Local stress concentration, localized on longitudinal bulkhead - for hogging LC and on transversal bulkhead - for sagging LC, are shown in Figures 13 and 14.

 Figure 11.
-Equivalent Von Mises stress distribution in barge hull for one of the hogging LC.
+Equivalent Von Mises stress distribution in barge hull for one of the hogging LC